DFRPG resource: Questions and answers!

 Is Defending Weapon/Shield enchantment a really bad deal compared to a Deflect enchantment?

-The Magic Weapons and Armor Table on Adventurers p.
+Question: The Magic Weapons and Armor Table on Adventurers p.
 118 says a $2000 Deflect enchantment provides a +1 Defense Bonus, which I understand would aid any defense.
 Meanwhile, a $10,000 Defending Weapon/Shield enchantment also gives a +1 bonus, but to Parry or Block alone.
-Unless I’m missing something, the latter enchantment is a bad deal.
+Isn’t the latter enchantment a pretty bad deal?
 (Source: Forum thread)

 Questions with unofficial answers